violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/primer.md

 # {{ site.title }}'s cryptocurrency primer for providers

 If you're reading this, I hope it means you're going to give me the chance to convince you to start using cryptocurrency.
 As I write this, a lot of sex workers don't.
-I get why.
+And I get why.

 Cryptocurrency has a reputation problem.
 It's often maligned for social reasons ("cryptobros"), ecological reasons ("blockchains are killing the planet"), and political reasons ("money is made up bullshit and a tool of the oppresor").
-I'm not going to refute any of these points, except maybe the second one; both of the cryptocurrency technologies I'm going to recommend are moving away from compute-intensive Proof-of-Work (PoW) schemes to ecological-friendly Proof-of-Stake (PoS) schemes.
+I'm not going to refute any of these points, except maybe the second one; both of the cryptocurrency technologies I'm going to recommend are moving away from compute-intensive Proof-of-Work (PoW) schemes to ecologically-friendly Proof-of-Stake (PoS) schemes.

 This article is for my colleagues who are willing to give cryptocurrency a chance.